NCAR/ReshaperBenchmark/README.md

 2. The script also sets the command that is used to launch an MPI job.
-For many machines this is just `mpirun`, but the actual command string should also contain any additional options needed to run with the setting you need, such as setting the job size, etc.  By default, this environment variable (called `MPIRUN`) is set to `mpirun -n 16`.
+For many machines this is just `mpirun`, but the actual command string should also contain any additional options needed to run with the setting you need, such as setting the job size, etc.  By default, this environment variable (called `MPIRUN`) is set to `mpirun.lsf` which is the command available on NCAR's Yellowstone supercomputer.
+However, for generic MPI installations, you may want to set this to something like `mpirun -n 16`.

-We recommand that you make a copy of the template initialization script:

-    cp init.sh.template init.sh

-edit this file according to your needs, and then initialize your environment with:
+We recommand that you edit the `init.sh` file according to your needs, and then initialize your environment with:

     . init.sh

-or similar, depending on what you named the script.

 To build and install the package software and its dependencies, just type:

+    make

+or

     make build

-or

-    make

 and the dependencies will be built in the `build/` directory and installed in the package root directory.
 (Python packages will be installed in a `virtualenv` environment called